 4.1.1 The yellow flag is a signal of danger of any nature at or beyond the station displaying the flag.
+Overtaking is not permitted.
 SLOW DOWN.

-The "Yellow No Passing Zone" begins at the Flag Station where the yellow flag is shown and extends in a perpendicular imaginary line over the track surface and runoff area.
+The No Passing zone begins at the Flag Station where the yellow flag is shown and extends in a perpendicular imaginary line over the track surface and runoff area.
 It ends after a second perpendicular imaginary line across the track surface at the first Flag Station displaying a green flag.
-PROCEED THROUGH YELLOW ZONE IN SINGLE FILE, WHICH MAY BE STAGGERED.
+PROCEED THROUGH YELLOW FLAG SECTOR IN SINGLE FILE, WHICH MAY BE STAGGERED.

-4.1.2 Yellow flags may be shown in 4 ways:

-a) ONE FLAG MOTIONLESS
+- 4.1.2 Yellow flags may be shown in 4 ways: - a) ONE FLAG MOTIONLESS